 Our links with Bordeaux University have provided us with the very best of language Assistants, in the form of our Bordeaux Fellow.
 In addition to ensuring that students become as fluent as possible in speaking the language, they have inspired students to great effect through helping with the wide range of cultural extra-curricular activities laid on:

-- Recent performances directed by Faculty staff of Ionesco's play, La Cantatrice Chauve, Beckett's Endgame and Moliere's L'Avare
+- Recent performances directed by Faculty staff of Beckett's play Fin de Partie (Endgame), Feydeau's farce Dormez, je le veux!, Ionesco's La Cantatrice Chauve, Moliere's L'Avare

 - French dinners, with guests, and return invitations, from a local school